kfran127/os-ticket-prereqs/README.md

 <h2>Installation Steps</h2>

-<p align="center">
-  <img src="https://github.com/user-attachments/assets/6c31d47e-1923-4e56-bc96-a61b28f5a84f" height="80%" width="80%" alt="Step 1 Image"/>
-</p>
 <p><strong>Create a Virtual Machine on Azure Step 1</strong>: I started by logging into the Azure Portal and clicking on "Create a Resource."
 From there, I selected "Virtual Machine" and named my virtual machine osTicket-Lab.
 I chose Windows 10 Pro, Version 22H2 for the image and selected Standard_D2s_v3 (2 vCPUs, 8 GiB memory) for the size.
 After creating a username and password (labuser and osTicketPassword1!), I clicked "Review + Create" and deployed the virtual machine.</p>
+<p align="center">
+  <img src="https://github.com/user-attachments/assets/6c31d47e-1923-4e56-bc96-a61b28f5a84f" height="80%" width="80%" alt="Step 1 Image"/>
+</p>

+<p><strong>Connect to the VM Step 2</strong>: Once the VM was deployed, I went to the homepage in Azure and clicked on the VM (osTicket-Lab).
+This displayed its public IP address, which I used to connect to the VM via Remote Desktop.
+I added the IP to Remote Desktop by clicking "Add PC" and entered osTicket-Lab as the friendly name.
+I then connected to the VM by entering the credentials created in Step 1.</p>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/380a7c16-0e1f-409e-b310-4c8d1f940571" height="80%" width="80%" alt="Step 2 Image 1"/>
 </p>